idhirandar/linux-desktop-conf/README.md

 # scrips-for-inition-config
-collections of multiple scripts to done basic Administration tasks
+collections of multiple scripts to done basic Administration tasks on LINUX Desktop